 The Right to Erasure

-Under certain circumstances, the data subject can request that the data controller the erase their personal data.
+Under certain circumstances, the data subject can request that the data controller erases their personal data.
 Personal data should also only be stored for as long as is needed for the purpose it was collected, unless you have other grounds for retaining it.
 As the data controller, we leave the decision on how long to retain the data for in your hands, but provide you with the tools required to delete the data when you see fit.

 We have developed a new feature within The Holiday Tracker which allows you to delete an employee and ALL data stored against them.
 This is in addition to the already existing feature of making an employee “inactive” and retaining their data.